 A long leash for dog camping is a must to add to your dog camping checklist.
-It’s important that you have an area to leave your dog during meal times or down time, where he will be secure and happy.
+It’s important that you have an area to leave your dog during meal times or down time.
+A chilled place where he’ll be secure and happy.
 A line set up between two trees with the leash hooked onto it works well.
-He will be able to wander around a bit more, or settle in the shade of the trees on his bed if he prefers.
+He will be able to wander around a bit more, or settle in the shade of the trees if he prefers.
 For your rogue to roam, you will need:

 A tie out cable

 It can be secured between two trees or secure stakes and this one is reflective to help prevent unwanted injuries at night!

 A tie out cable leash

 The strong hooks at both ends of this leash, clip to your dog and the tie out cable, and the heavy duty springs allow for a little extra give when Fido gets a little feisty.

 Alternatively, attach the tie out cable leash to a stake in the ground, or use a combination of both for the best tie out for camping with dogs.

 Your excitable hound will be in his element exploring his new surroundings.
 Distracted by the smells and sounds of his new adventure, makes for prime conditions for mishaps to happen.
 And just as you would for your human family, make sure you pack the necessary medical supplies for your animal family too.